 How much does a prime location affect house prices?

 While locations can become more desirable over time, the factors contributing to this will usually be out of your control.
 According to the Channel 4 website, homes in the catchment areas of good schools can attract a premium of between 19 per cent and 34 per cent more than similar homes in less affluent areas.
 Many parents are selling a house and moving to areas blessed with high-performing schools, and you could be able to command a hefty premium if your home is near one.
 Before relocating to a different area to be nearer a better school, check out if you’ll be paying a premium using our handy property valuation tool.

 Also popular are inner-city areas that are protected from heavy traffic, noise and crime.
 If a neighbourhood is in a quiet prime location yet offers quick and easy access to the city centre, property prices will usually be higher than average.
 In London, for example, the inflated house values in the city are forcing many people to move to outlying towns and villages, and many of those areas are experiencing a new property boom.

-A prime location is often relative to the individual or family, yet there are some amenities and facilities that are universally appealing.
+A prime location is often relative to the individual or family, yet some amenities and facilities are universally appealing.
 Nearby leisure facilities, shops, restaurants and transport links are always likely to attract higher sold prices – as long as such facilities don’t detract too much from the peaceful nature of a neighbourhood.
 Property developers are good at monitoring new developments in residential areas, as they can often lead to sharp increases in local property prices.

-The estate agent’s mantra ‘location, location, location’ may sound tired and cliche, but it has never been more apt.
-Most property buyers believe that the area in which they live is far more important than bricks and mortar; in fact, many will be prepared to sacrifice space and comfort just to live in a neighbourhood that suits their requirements.
+The estate agent’s mantra ‘location, location, location’ may sound tired and cliche, but it has never been more relevant.
+Most property buyers believe that the area in which they live is far more important than bricks and mortar; in fact, many will be prepared to sacrifice space and comfort to live in a neighbourhood that suits their requirements.
 And if you are selling in such an area, you can use that to your advantage.